Or search by topic

-Ideally, this activity is best done where there is space for pupils to stand up and move, for example in a hall, or a classroom with the furniture pushed to one side.
+Ideally, this activity is best done where there is space for pupils to stand up and move, for example in a hall, or a classroom with the furniture pushed to one side, or outside.
 If this isn't possible, then you could ask children to stand near their tables or lay the string on their tables.
 Wherever you are, learners will need to be in groups of four (or three).

 Where are the lines of symmetry?